Requirements for students over 25

 - A brief essay (no more than one page) addressing why you want to attend WSU.

-Transcripts and test scores must be sent directly from the school or testing agency to WSU via secure electronic document transfer, fax, or mail.
+Transcripts must be sent directly from the school or testing agency to WSU via secure electronic document transfer, fax, or mail.
 Email is not accepted.

 Washington State University